The PE department at The Catholic School strives to offer the pupils a rich and engaging curriculum, with a wide variety of activities available.

 Assessment & Results

-Pupils are assessed in both their PE and their games activity at the end of each 4 week unit of work, at key stage 3 a level is awarded and shared with pupils.
+Pupils are assessed in both their PE and their games activity at the end of each 4 week unit of work.
 They also complete a theory exam based on knowledge and understanding of key concepts affecting performance which has been delivered practically in line with the GCSE specifications.
 Following their assessment students are given the opportunity to reflect on their progress, set themselves targets and also keep a record of the level attained in each subject.

 GCSE /A level – pupils sit a formal exam every ½ term as we feel that this prepares them for the terminal exam, at the end of the year.
 Pupils are also assessed in their practical sports, at the end of the teaching block.